 For these plants to become stable, you would have to continuously propagate until you reach a reliable cultivar.

 After having had Pileas for more than five years, I was excited to find out, that stable Pilea varieties have been cultivated, and that the new varieties are being grown and sold across the world.
 The hubs seem to be Latin- and South America and the Netherlands.

 Even in Scandinavia where the Pilea is very common, variegations are far and few between.
 In fact, I’ve only seen one.

-Luckily I managed to get a hold of two different vareigated Pileas: Pilea Mojito (or Pilea White Splash) and Pilea Sugar.
+Luckily I managed to get a hold of two different variegated Pileas: Pilea Mojito and Pilea Sugar.
 I’m not familiar with the origins of the names, and there could be many more nicknames for all I know.
-Do you know of any, or the ‘creators’ of these variegations? then do drop a comment or send me a message!
+Do you know of any of the ‘creators’ of these variegations? then do drop a comment or send me a message!

 I suspect Pilea Mojito will become incredibly popular, as there’s definitely a trend amongst green indoor plants with distinctive variegated leaves.

 The second variegated Pilea I came across was Pilea sugar: a Pilea with oddly shaped leaves and a subtle pattern of white variegation.

 It’s interesting that Pilea Sugar is being introduced, as the perfect round leaves are exactly what plant lovers across the world have been admiring with Pilea Peperomioides.
 How popular will Pilea Sugar become?
 That will be an interesting trend to follow.
 I expect it to become less sought after than Pilea Mojito.